-The introduction of administrative deprivation of Danish citizenship has provided the authorities with the opportunity to deprive persons of their Danish citizenship even if the person is still abroad.
+The introduction of the access to deprivation of Danish citizenship administratively has provided the authorities with the opportunity to deprive persons of their Danish citizenship even if the person is still abroad.
 This was not possible under the previous legislation.